 It’s a beautiful day, and we’ll get to talk about seven surprising numbers that will help you take control of your WordPress SEO and your content marketing strategy.

-You started this coaching session about nine days ago and I’m so happy that you’re still keeping up with these lessons.
+I’m so happy that you’re still keeping up with these lessons.

 Practical Things You’ll Learn in This Lesson: